NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Centers the block element within its container using `margin: 0 auto`.

 ## 10. **Inline Container**
-Apply a top margin  to the `inline-container` elements on our page.
+Apply a top margin  to the `inline-container` elements on your page.

-- [ ]  Add this CSS code to our `styles.css` file.
+- [ ]  Add this CSS code to your `styles.css` file.

 ```css
 .inline-container {